-Phenological traits can be characterized as reaction norms (Via et al. 1995), i.e. functions describing the change in phenotypic expression across an environmental gradient defined by factors such as temperature, timing of snowmelt or precipitation.
-Phenological reaction norms are characterized by their slope, i.e. the sensitivity of phenology to the environmental factor, and their elevation, i.e. their mean phenology over the distribution of the environmental factor.
-For most organisms in temperate seasonal environments, slopes of reaction norms to climatic factors correspond to an earlier phenology in response to higher temperatures (Charmantier et al. 2008) and earlier dates of snowmelt (Wadgymar et al. 2018).
-Responses to variation in precipitation are less obvious, both because we have less understanding of how variation in precpitation affects fitness (Bonebrake & Mastrandrea 2010), and because the projections for changes in precipitation are less certain (IPCC 2014).
-It is also much less clear if and how climatic variation influences natural selection on phenology, although it has been argued that, given variation among individuals in trait values and fitness, global warming is expected to influence selection on timing because of documented phenotypic mismatches between adaptive optima and phenotypic means following warming trends (Gienapp et al. 2008; Marrot et al. 2018).
-Changes in precipitation, although less studied, may also affect selection on traits associated with timing (Siepielski et al. 2017).
-For example, the effect of annual variation in precipitation on flowering synchrony might lead to variable selection on flowering time (Domínguez & Dirzo 1995), and the abbreviated growing seasons imposed by an extended drought might select for early flowering (Franks et al. 2007).
-Selection on timing might change the phenological reaction norm in the same or in opposite direction as the effect of climatic factors on phenology, leading, respectively, to co-gradient or counter-gradient responses (Conover & Schultz 1995; Conover et al. 2009).
-For example, if higher temperatures favor a stronger response of phenology to temperature, we would expect selection for earlier phenology to be stronger at higher temperatures (i.e. selecting for a co-gradient response).
+The phenotypic expression of many phenological traits depends on environmental factors, such as temperature, timing of snowmelt or precipitation (Via et al. 1995; … REFS).
+For most organisms in temperate seasonal environments, higher temperatures and earlier dates of snowmelt are associated with an earlier phenology (Charmantier et al. 2008; Wadgymar et al. 2018).
+It is less clear how we should expect climatic variation to influence the direction and intensity of natural selection on phenological traits.
+It has been argued that global warming is expected to influence selection on timing because of documented phenotypic mismatches between adaptive optima and phenotypic means following warming trends (Gienapp et al. 2008; Marrot et al. 2018).
+However, the direction of the selection induced by a change in temperature will depend on whether plastic responses are unable to bring phenotypic means fully to the optima or whether they bring means beyond the optima.
+Selection on timing might thus act to change the sensitivity of phenology to temperature (i.e. the thermal reaction norm) in the same or in opposite direction as the effect of temperature on phenotypic plasticty (cf. Conover & Schultz 1995; Conover et al. 2009).
+In other words, if higher temperatures favor a stronger response of phenology to temperature, we would expect selection for earlier phenology to be stronger at higher temperatures (i.e. selecting for a co-gradient response).
 On the other hand, if higher temperatures favor a weaker response, we would expect selection for earlier phenology to be weaker at higher temperatures (i.e. selecting for a counter-gradient response).
-Lastly, if the benefits of different responses are independent of temperature, then we would expect no relationship between temperature and natural selection on phenology.